 Joe Farris is an entrepreneur, investor and executive in the Internet, information services and digital health space.
 Having been actively involved with the launch and growth of multiple startups, and having worked and trained at Fortune 500 corporations, Joe brings the desired perspective of building in best practices and structure to the start-up environment.
 Joe co-founded the Digital Health Coalition in 2011.
 In 2008, Joe sold Manhattan Research, a company he co-founded, to Decision Resources, Inc., a Providence Equity Partners portfolio company.
 Joe remained in the role of President following the sale as part of a transition through the end of 2010.
-Joe is currently the President of Digital Insights Group, a leading research and advisory firm.

 Joe is a mentor at Blueprint Health, a health and wellness accelerator, and he also serves on the board of directors at Community of Unity, a youth development program in New York City.
 Joe received a Master of Engineering in Chemical Engineering with honors and a Bachelor of Science in Chemical Engineering with honors from the J.B.
 Speed School of Engineering at the University of Louisville.